marbleville/HuskSheet-Group7/README.md

 -   `make build`
     -   Builds and runs the project and runs all tests in one step
-    -   Note: The tests take a moment to run, so please be patient
+    -   Note: The tests take a moment to run

 ## Project status